Business verification during onboarding assesses a company’s background, owners, records and financial activities to identify risk.

-Additionally, investigating the UBO structure and performing KYC checks on UBOs to verify their identities and screening the company and its owners against global watchlists and sanctions lists is part of the Customer Due Diligence (CDD) process.
+That customer due diligence includes performing KYC checks on UBOs to verify their identities and screening the company and its owners against global watchlists and sanctions lists.

 KYB in Europe

-In Europe, KYB requirements were set out in 4AMLD and include:
+In Europe, KYB requirements were established in the Fourth Anti-Money Laundering Directive (4AMLD).

-Note, a UBO in the EU is defined as owning more than 25% of the corporate entity.
-Currently, the EU Customer Due Diligence requirements are:
+A UBO in the EU is defined as owning more than 25% of the corporate entity.
+The EU customer due diligence requirements are:

-- Identifying the customer and verifying the customer’s identity on the basis of documents, data or information obtained from a reliable and independent source
+- Identify and verify customers on the basis of documents or data obtained from a reliable, independent source

-- Assessing and, as appropriate, obtaining information on the purpose and intended nature of the business relationship
+- Assess the purpose of the business relationship

 KYB in the U.S.